-Good space of the global landfills is old mattresses tossed by different persons due to proper lack of basic knowledge on mattresses end life.
+Good space of the global landfills is old mattresses tossed by different persons due to a proper lack of basic knowledge on mattresses end life.
 Unlike any other household materials, the removal of mattresses vary in size and are very tough to manage upon reaching their end life.
-However, before you toss your mattress into the municipal landfill there are basic facts that you need to know about mattresses recycling.
+However, before you toss your mattress into the municipal landfill, there are basic facts that you need to know about mattress recycling.

 1) Mattresses are overly tough to reuse

 As the mattresses age, they accumulate dust and other different types of pest, mostly bugs.
 An old mattress can be a potential risk factor to illnesses such as allergies.
 Due to this fact, most charity organisations do not accept old mattresses for reuse.

 However, this does not mean you should never give away an old mattress to a needy person in your village.
 In fact, you can do it.
 So long as the mattress is not stained or ripped, you can feel free to give it away.
 There are other types of mattresses that are made up of dust-resistant materials.
 You can check whether the old mattress is mice infested or not before giving it out.

 2) Many municipal councils do not include mattresses in their recycling lists

 Unlike other materials used in different homesteads daily, mattresses are made of materials that are overly tough to recycle.
 You will need to disassemble it before being recycled.
 During the process, there are technical skills and hi-tech equipment used that most states lack.
 In regards, various states usually offer landfill for easier and more effective disposal of mattresses.

 3) 42% of the mattress components become brittle in their end life

 Mattresses consist of foam, synthetic latex, and textiles.
 These products form 42% of their weight and approximately 80+ percent of their volume.
 These materials break down into microscopic pieces after their useful life.
 They pose a significant level of environmental hazard as compared to any other type of waste disposal.